Recession? Habeck gives the all-clear – but the economist disagrees - Breaking Latest News

 read too

 Afraid of Russian spies?
-How the nationalized ex-Gazprom subsidiary Sefe wants to screen future executives
+How an ex-Gazprom subsidiary, one of the largest German gas suppliers, wants to examine future executives

 Data would already indicate a significant cooling.
 According to this, business expectations in particular, especially in German industry, have clouded over considerably.
 “Even weak foreign demand does not bode well,” says Obst.
 The great danger is that the pessimistic expectations will solidify and Germany will come to an economic standstill.
 Stagnation, the combination of high inflation and low economic growth, would have enormous consequences for the German economy.